University of Otago

 Location: Dunedin

-Student Population: 21,000
+Student population: 21,000

-The University is in Dunedin, a city in the lower South Island with a population of 130,000; around 21,000 of whom are students.
-Education is the main industry of Dunedin, making it the true ‘student city’ of Australasia.
 The compact campus has a vibrant, social student culture and offers an unrivalled experience, with world-class teaching and research labs, a marine studies centre, libraries, performance spaces, study areas, and sports facilities, including a state-of-the-art recreation facility.

 Everything you need to know